krsnvijay/risk/DOC_Architecture.md

 }
 ```

-The `GameMap` is the singleton object holding the current state of the game.
+The `GameMap` is the singleton object holding the current models.state of the game.
 A reference to this object will be used while processing most gameplay commands.
 The validations and management of the game phases is all done within the `GameController`.

 We implemented the Observer pattern to handle view updation.
 Our `GameMap`, `Player`, and `WorldDomination` classes are the subjects that extend the Observable Java class.
 The observer interface is implemented in the `CardExchangeView`, `PhaseView`, and `WDView` in the GUI.